YottaDB/YDBDoc/AdminOpsGuide/extending.rst

 Note that YottaDB implements M code introspection in two ways:

-- Embedding the soure code in the object file.
+- Embedding the source code in the object file.
 This is accomplished with the :code:`-embed_source` `compiler command line option
   <https://docs.yottadb.com/ProgrammersGuide/devcycle.html#no-embed-source>`_.